-In the Choice Point 2.0: "Away moves" mean "ineffective, values-incongruent action" -in other words, "moving away from the person you want to be" or "moving away from the life you want to build".
-(This is also true for the "Bull's Eye".)
+In the Choice Point: "Away moves" mean "ineffective, values-incongruent behaviour" -in other words, "moving away from the person you want to be" or "moving away from the life you want to build".

-In the Choice Point 2.0: "Away moves" are often but not always due to experiential avoidance.
+In the Choice Point: "Away moves" are often but not always due to experiential avoidance.
 They may also be due to fusion with reasons, rules, "being right", "looking good", seeking pleasure, or making sense.
-They may be due to fusion with any combination of (positive or negative) thoughts, feelings, emotions & memories.
+They may be due to fusion with any combination of positive or negative thoughts, feelings, emotions, urges, memories.

-Please note: this is a massive difference in meaning from the way the term "away moves" is commonly used with the matrix.
+Please note: this is a significant difference in meaning from the way the term "away moves" is commonly used with the matrix.
 In current textbook descriptions of the matrix, the term "away moves" does NOT mean "moving away from values" or "moving away from the life you want to build".
 Instead, the term means, "moving away from difficult/unwanted thoughts and feelings", or "moving away from inner obstacles".
 This difference is significant; moving away from painful, difficult, unwanted thoughts and feelings is not the same thing as moving away from values.
-This doesn't make the choice point right or the matrix wrong; it's just to be noted as an important difference between the tools.
+This doesn't make the choice point right or the matrix wrong; it's just to be noted as an important theoretical difference between the tools.